SpectralVectors/ToonUp/README.md

 ## How to Install

-If the addon does not install, please unzip the file first, and install 'ToonUp.py'
+Navigate to the __Releases__ section on the right, and download 'ToonUp.py'